jucian0/posts/pub-sub-pattern.md

 > BMW announcement: We are BMW, and you can work with us building the most beautiful cars in the world, apply for our opportunities, and work with us, bmw@bmw.com

-After some days, many employees become interested in these companies opportunities, and every company answered their candidate by e-mail telling them more details about the job, and the opportunity:
+After some days, many candidates appeared interested in these companies opportunities, and every company answered their candidate by e-mail telling them more details about the job, and the opportunity:

 > Ford email: We are Ford, and we are very happy that you are interested in our new position, thanks for applying, and we will contact you soon.